-Brian D'Amato, an artist and author of the novel Beauty. draws a direct parallel between the cyberpunk movement 'androids."
+Brian D'Amato, an artist and author of the novel Beauty. draws a direct parallel between the cyberpunk movement and androgyny.
+"Androgyny is futuristic, Think of sci-fi vears and changes sex halfway through.
+At the end of the 'androids.'
 They're desexed and robotic, but there's a machinelike purity about them that the technology-obsessed youth of today are into."
-With the revival of 60s and 14 41 pens 70s mores of rebellion. it's possible that the androgynous look that BAZHME we are seeing on the streets is the manifestation of a desire for freedom.
-Jure 93 Any discussion of gender would be incomplete without the nature/ nurture debate, which has raged throughout the ages.
+With the revival of 60s and HANDENS 70s mores of rebellion. it's possiwe are seeing on the streets is the ble that the androgynous look that BAZHAR manifestation of a desire for freedom. / wee 93 nurture debate, which has raged throughout the ages.
 The body of evidence certainly leans toward nurture.
 Even Freud, a legendary misogynist, said that "it is not always easy to distinguish between what is due to the influence of sexual unction and what to social training."
 Elaine A. Draper.
-Ph.D., assistant professor of sociology at the University of Southern California, agrees: "From a historical and cross-cultural viewpoint, there is an incredibly strong indication that the intrinsic differences between man and woman are minimal-they are actually learned."
-In her early work, Sandra-Bem, Ph.D., professor of psychology and women's studies at Cornell University, explored ways of creating genderless environments within which to raise her children.
+Ph.D., assistant professor of sociology at the University of Southern California, agrees: "From a historical and cross-cultural viewpoint, there is an incredibly strong indication that the intrinsic differences between man and woman are minmal-they are actually learned."
+In her early work, Sandra Bem.
+Ph.D., professor of psychology and women's studies at Cornell University, explored ways of creating genderless environments within which to raise her children.
 Her basic premise was that whether you're a boy or a girl, a man or a woman, it doesn't need to matter unless and until you want to make a haby.
 She and her husband shared household tasks, gave her children gender-specific toys regardless of their sex (dolls and (rucks), doctored books, and censored television programs.